Close

 Visa on Arrival

-Citizens from 46 countries can obtain a visa on arrival at Egyptian airports and borders, including:
+Citizens from 46 countries can obtain a visa upon arrival at Egyptian ports of entry, including:

-• EU countries, UK, USA, Canada, Australia - 30 days tourist visa
+• All European Union member states, UK, USA, Canada, Australia - 30 days tourist visa

-• Japan, South Korea, Norway, Switzerland - 30 days tourist visa
+• Japan, South Korea, Norway, Serbia, Ukraine - 30 days tourist visa

-• Russia, Ukraine, Belarus - 30 days tourist visa
+• South American nationals - 30 days tourist visa

 Special Requirements

-Passport validity: Must be valid for at least 6 months from entry date with blank pages available.
+Passport validity: Must be valid for at least 6 months beyond entry date with at least 1-2 blank pages.

 Transit Passengers